zucisystems/pageassetsize/README.md

 ## How to Use it:

-* The user's input (URL's) are to be given in Spreadsheet, present in the location,
+* The user's input (URL's), Device Type (for example desktop or mobile/tablet), User Agent (for example iPhone, iPad, Android Mobile, Android Tablet) are to be given in Spreadsheet, present in the location,

 	Location : \src\data\ input-file (Core.xls)